 The NordicTrack Incline Trainer X9i treadmill was redesigned in 2017 and features the latest iFit Coach program, giving you endless personalized workout programs, custom meal plans, workout tracking and sharing, and a free wearable activity tracker with membership.

 With the Google Maps™ feature, you can virtually run on any city street or park path anywhere in the world.
 Note: the web browser feature requires a wireless network in your home.

-The X9i is a step up from the base X7i Incline Trainer, which has a 2.75 hp motor and only -3% decline capability.
-That model is also not web enabled for your reference.
+The X9i is a step up from the base X7i Incline Trainer (recently discontinued), which had a 2.75 hp motor and only -3% decline capability.
+That model is not web enabled for your reference.